antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 These arguments will all need to be provided when an app registers our middleware as part of its processing pipeline, so let's add them to the constructor.
 Note that the `MessageEncoder` class is in the `System.ServiceModel.Primitives` contract.

-After updating the constructor it should look like this:
+After updating the constructor, it should look like this:

 ```C#
 // The middleware delegate to call after this one finishes processing